shnatya/keep-track-of-flowers/README.md

 -  get "/locations"

-  post "/create-planting-operations"
+- get "/planting-operations"
-  get "/planting-operations"
+- post "/create-planting-operations"
-  delete "/delete-planting-operation/:id"
+- delete "/delete-planting-operation/:id"

-  get '/flowers'
+- get '/flowers'
-  post '/add-new-flower'
+- post '/add-new-flower'
-  patch '/update-flower/:id'
+- patch '/update-flower/:id'
-  delete '/delete-flower/:id'
+- delete '/delete-flower/:id'

-  post '/login'
+- post '/login'
-  delete '/logout'
+- delete '/logout'

-  get '/me'
+- get '/me'
-  post '/signup'
+- post '/signup'

-Working with this routes,  you request locations from the database, add new jokes to it, and delete jokes from the database, respectively.
+Working with this routes,  you request locations, flowers, and planting operations from the database.
+Also, you add new flowers and planting operations or delete them, and you can update flowers.

 # Flowers References

-In this project, some flower pics were taken from the next website:
+In this project, some flower pics were taken from this website:
 - https://www.tulips.com/